Tax Credits: Current policy

 From April 2014, it was announced that most tax credit elements would only increase by 1%, with the exception of the disabled adult and child elements which increased by the higher CPI.

-It was announced in the Summer Budget that all elements of WTC and CTC would be frozen for 4 years with the exception of the adult and child disability elements.
+It was then announced that all elements of WTC and CTC would be frozen for 4 years with the exception of the adult and child disability elements.
 The disability elements will continue to be increased by CPI.
 This means that many people will not see an increase in tax credits from April 2016.

 See our section on Understanding the disregards.